FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/beforeyoustart.md

 ### General Disclaimers
 - You are not required to have Nexus Premium to install Masterstroke, however, it is highly recommended.
 Nexus Premium will cut your install time to a fraction of what it would be by automating both the mod download and mod install processes of installing the list.
-- As of version 1.0.0, Masterstroke requires 256GB of hard drive space on top of the ~11GB Skyrim: Special Edition base files.
+- As of Beta 1, Masterstroke requires 256GB of hard drive space on top of the ~11GB Skyrim: Special Edition base files.
 Installing to an SSD/NVMe is not required, but also highly recommended.
 Download and installation times vary based on your computer and internet speeds, but expect the entire process to take a few hours.
 If you are installing the list without Nexus Premium, expect the process to take a couple of days of 8+ hour sessions downloading mods.
 - To maximize performance, both Skyrim: Special Edition and Masterstroke should be installed on the same hard drive, ideally an SSD/NVMe.
 This is not required, just recommended if you want the smoothest gameplay experience.
 - If you are not familiar with the contents of this modlist, a complete documentation of every mod in the list including links to the mods is available on the Masterstroke Modlist Spreadsheet.
 - If you instead only wish for a brief overview of the major changes this modlist makes, you should refer to the Important Mods You Need to Know About of this document.